Surfactant therapy: LISA surfactant delivery in infants

 The LISA (Less Invasive Surfactant Administration) method is much more effective in situations where the preterm infant is already breathing, and it has become a standard procedure in German hospitals.
 Intubation via mechanical ventilation is less effective than the LISA method within the first 72 hours of birth.

 Respiratory Distress Syndrome

 Exogenous surfactant replacement therapy is effective in reducing IRDS mortality and morbidity in preterm infants.

 Adult respiratory distress syndrome

 Surfactant therapy is not used to treat adults with adult respiratory distress syndrome because the evidence regarding its effect on patient-important outcomes is inconsistent.
+As of 2019, there is no evidence showing that treatments with exogenous surfactants, statins, beta-blockers or N-acetylcysteine decreases early mortality, late all-cause mortality, duration of mechanical ventilation, or number of ventilator-free days.